 This book is still used by the Jews to express their sorrow over the sufferings and dispersion of Israel.
-They read Lamentations yearly to commemorate the burning of the Temple.
+They read Lamentations yearly to commemorate We burning of be Temple.
 And in the ninth month of Ab, which corresponds to our July, they read Lamentations aloud in all the Jewish synagogues.
-They have also used Lamentations as they wailed before the Wailing in Jerusalem.
+They have also used Lamentations as they wailed before the Wailing Wall in Jerusalem.